hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 ## Post Mortem

-I had a great time solving these challenges (unless I didn't).
-They were fun, but at the same time complex and not straightforward.
+I had a great time solving these challenges (unless I didn’t).
+They were fun, but at the same time complex and deceptive..

-Truth to be told, some scenarios I was able to solve only with the help of guides from the internet.
-Only writing this article I noticed that image in the challenge #5 is actually a clue and not a random picture.
-Because of this oversight I had no idea where to look for the Identity Pool ID, so I had to google for a clue.
-Turns out it was right there all the time -- I just wasn't bright enough to connect the dots.
+Truth be told, some scenarios I was able to solve only with the help of guides from the internet.
+Only while writing this article did I realize that the image in challenge #5 was actually a clue and not a random picture.
+Because of this oversight, I had no idea where to look for the Identity Pool ID, so I had to google for a clue.
+Turns out it was right there all the time -- I just wasn’t bright enough to connect the dots.

-But fun aside, all of these challenges represent possible ways an attacker can extract helpful tips even from the most innocent pieces of information -- IAM policies in our case.
-For example, leaving `*` in `Principal` field allows any actor to subscribe to our queue.
-And I mean *any* -- unintended as well.
+But fun aside, all of these challenges represent possible ways an attacker can extract helpful tips, even from the most innocent pieces of information -- like IAM policies.
+For example, leaving `*` in the `Principal` field allows any actor to subscribe to our queue.
+And I mean *any* -- including unintended actors.

-Another interesting example of possible loopholes is limiting allowed action only to `s3:GetObject` for all the actors.
+Another interesting example of possible loopholes is limiting allowed actions to only `s3:GetObject` for all actors.
 It sounds quite safe, right?
-How can you get a file you don't know the name or the location of?
-Turns out, there are ways, thanks to the HTTP endpoints and `?prefix=` parameter.
+How can you get a file you don’t know the name or location of?
+Turns out, there are ways, thanks to the HTTP endpoints and the `?prefix=` parameter.

-And my favourite example of how a malicious actor can follow the breadcrumbs is the leftover of a single ID -- and how it can lead to a full-scale breach of a secured perimeter and compromising the sensitive data.
+And my favorite example of how a malicious actor can follow the breadcrumbs is the leftover of a single ID -- and how it can lead to a full-scale breach of a secured perimeter, compromising sensitive data.

-Learning best practices how to keep your AWS infrastructure in theory is one thing.
-Actually seeing the ways even the tiniest misconfigurations can lead to a disaster -- totally another.
+Learning best practices for keeping your AWS infrastructure secure in theory is one thing.
+Actually seeing how even the tiniest misconfigurations can lead to a disaster -- that’s totally another.
 And I love it.

-Finally, to address an elephant in the room, let's wrap this article with the most important statements regarding AWS IAM policies:
+Finally, to address the elephant in the room, let’s wrap this article with the most important statements regarding AWS IAM policies:

-- Always specify access to certain actions to specific resources and to dedicated principals: never leave wildcard permissions anywhere.
+* Always specify access to certain actions for specific resources and dedicated principals: never leave wildcard permissions anywhere.
-- Separate open perimeter and closed perimeter of your infrastructure and restrics access only to assigned people.
+* Separate the open perimeter and closed perimeter of your infrastructure, and restrict access only to assigned individuals.
-- Create alerts to notify when a user from a certain group is trying to perform an unusual action -- and tries that repeatedly.
+* Create alerts to notify you when a user from a certain group is trying to perform an unusual action -- and is trying it repeatedly.
-- Prioritize temprorary credentials assignment instead of perpetual access keys.
-Access keys should only be used by automated workflows (even this is a bad practice) and rotated regularly.
-Luckily, automation doesn't complain if you're asking it to change password every month.
+* Prioritize temporary credentials assignment instead of perpetual access keys.
+Access keys should only be used by automated workflows (though even this is a bad practice) and should be rotated regularly.
+Luckily, automation doesn’t complain if you’re asking it to change the password every month.

-Stay safe.
+Stay secure.

 ---

 <p style="text-align: center;">
 <a href="mailto:reply@hatedabamboo.me?subject=Reply%20to%3A%20Solving%20The%20Big%20IAM%20Challenge">Reply to this post ✉️</a>
 </p>

+[^1]: The biggest challenge turned out to be hand-drawing the title picture on a tiny iphone screen.